dmjio/miso/README.md

   - [@maybetonyfu](https://github.com/maybetonyfu)
   - etc.

-#### Partnerships
+## Partnerships

-If you'd like to support this project financially, be it through requesting feature development, or a corporate partnership / funding situation, please drop us a line at
-[Miso Opportunities](mailto:code@dmj.io?subject=[Miso]%20Opportunities) regarding what you have in mind and we will be in touch shortly.
+If you'd like to support this project financially, be it through requesting feature development, or a corporate partnership, please drop us a line at <p><a href="mailto:code@dmj.io">code@dmj.io</a></p> regarding what you have in mind and we will be in touch shortly.

-#### Individuals
+## Individuals

 <a href="https://opencollective.com/miso"><img src="https://opencollective.com/miso/individuals.svg?width=890"></a>

-#### Organizations
+## Organizations

 Support this project with your organization.
 Your logo will show up here with a link to your website. [[Contribute](https://opencollective.com/miso/contribute)]